The Degree of Juris Doctor (J.D.)

 Students can grant others proxy access to YalePay to view student account activity, set up payment plans, and make online payments.
 For more information, see Proxy Access and Authorization (https://student-accounts.yale.edu/understanding-your-bill/your-student-account).

 The Office of Student Accounts will impose late fees of $125 per month (up to a total of $375 per term) if any part of the term bill, less Yale-administered loans and scholarships that have been applied for on a timely basis, is not paid when due.
 Students who have not paid their student account term charges by the due date will also be placed on Financial Hold.
 The hold will remain until the term charges have been paid in full.
-While on Financial Hold, the University will not fulfill requests for transcripts or provide diplomas and reserves the right to withhold registration or withdraw the student for financial reasons.
+While on Financial Hold, the university will not provide diplomas and reserves the right to withhold registration or withdraw the student for financial reasons.

 Payment Options